-An Appointment of Opportunity is a process to request a waiver of normal search requirements (e.g., a competitive search process) under limited and specific conditions, including: dual career assistance.
+An Appointment of Opportunity is a process to request an exception or waiver of normal search requirements (e.g., a competitive search process).
+These requests may be made under limited and specific conditions, as articulated in Policy 1600.01.
+Appointments of opportunity categories include the following: dual career assistance; faculty or staff diversity initiative; exceptional merit; professional staff project appointments; sponsored program (grant-funded); and critical need appointments.
 Please contact the Office of Civil Rights and Title IX Compliance with any questions.
 Relevant procedures are listed below:

 Western Washington University (WWU) is committed to providing equal opportunities and prohibiting discrimination in employment and education based on race, color, religion, creed, national origin, sex (including pregnancy and parenting status), disability, age, veteran status, sexual orientation, gender identity and expression, marital status, and genetic information.

 WWU provides reasonable accommodations to the known physical or mental disabilities of otherwise qualified individuals, including employees, students and the public, except when such accommodation would impose an undue hardship on the institution.
 The Executive Director of the Office of Civil Rights and Title IX Compliance is WWU’s ADA Coordinator.
 The Assistant Vice President of Human Resources is responsible for employee accommodations.
 The Director of the Disability Access Center is responsible for student accommodations.

 - Attachment to POL-U1600.04.
 Support Services and Reporting Options for People Who Experience Sexual Misconduct

 - Attachment to POL-U1600.04 Resources for Respondents Involved in Title IX Grievance Proceedings